rtitmuss/torn/doc/bootloader.md

     make fuse
 ```

-One the bootloader has been flashed to the board, disconnect the Arduino Uno.
+Once the bootloader has been flashed to the board, disconnect the Arduino Uno.

-## USBasp as ISP
+## USBasp as ISP on Linux

-> This section was tested on Ubuntu Desktop 20.10.
+> This section has been tested on Ubuntu Desktop version 20.10.
 If you don't have Ubuntu installed, you can run it from a [bootable USB stick](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview) without touching your current OS.

 ### Installing the required packages